 Related Post: The 13 Most Popular Types Of YouTube Videos

 Generation Z values authenticity and realistic narrative in advertisements.
 This is evidenced by Generation Z’s preference for influencer marketing.
-63% of Generation Z would prefer to see social media influencers in advertisements where only 37% of Generation Z would prefer celebrities.
+67% of Gen Z prefer real people in ads.
+In 2016, 63% of Gen Z preferred to see social media influencers in advertisements and 37% preferred celebrities.
 As Gen Z grows and begins to occupy the workforce, marketers will need to consider leveraging the creators on social media that so heavily influence Generation Z.

-America's Gen Z is expected to be very diverse, as over 50.2% of children will identify as mixed race or as part of an ethnic group.
+America's Gen Z is expected to be very diverse, as over 50.2% of children will identify as mixed race or as part of an ethnic group in 2020.
+The “minority white” population will comprise 49.7% of the population in contrast to 24.6% for Hispanics, 13.1% for blacks, 7.9% for Asians, and 3.8% for multiracial populations.
+Further, just over 33% of children are projected to be non-Hispanic white by 2060.
 This growth is reflected in racial composition trends today and in the recent past.
-Between 2000 and 2010, the country’s Hispanic population grew at 4 times the rate of the rest of the country.
-Moreover, the number of mixed white-and-black biracial and the number of mixed white-and-Asian grew 134% and 87% respectively.
+Between 2000 and 2010, the country’s Hispanic population grew at four times the rate of the rest of the country.
+Moreover, the number of mixed white-and-black biracial and the number of mixed white-and-Asian grew 134% and 87%, respectively.
 Overall, Gen Z is optimistic about diversity in regards to gender, race, and sexuality.

-Facebook is the most popular channel for all generations, including Generation Z, constantly checked by over 1 out of 4 Gen Zers.
-Facebook plays a distinct role for in their lives, used primarily to connect with high school friends, college friends, and family.
+Facebook used to be the most popular channel for all generations, including Generation Z, constantly checked by over 1 out of 4 Gen Zers at one time.
+Now, only 9% of Gen Z says Facebook is their preferred social media platform.
+Facebook is more popular among Millennials, used primarily to connect with high school friends, college friends, and family.
 On the other hand, Instagram and Snapchat will be used by Gen Z to connect with closer friends, with 34% and 35% checking the respective apps daily.
 Gen Z is also the first generation to check Instagram more than YouTube, Snapchat, and Twitter.

 Related Post: The 13 Facebook Live Video Statistics To Know